 The art of cinema can do many things.
 It can enlighten, inform and criticize

 society.
-With all these haughty aspiration we sometimes forget the initial
+With all these haughty aspirations we sometimes forget the initial

 function of the movies is to entertain.
 There has always been a genre of film

-that is often dismissed by many in the film industry, ‘B’ flick.
-There is an
+often dismissed by many in the film industry, ‘B’ flick.
+There is an honorable

-honorable history to these movies but they serve a much needed purpose, they are
+history to these movies but they serve a much needed purpose, they are fun to

-fun to watch.
-One such flick is ‘Snakes On A Plane’.
-While many films have
+watch.
+One such flick is ‘Snakes On A Plane.'
+While many films have titles that

-titles that are cryptic this one tells you what to expect.
-There is a plane and
+are cryptic, this one tells you what to expect.
+There is a plane, and there are

-there are going to be snakes on it.
+going to be snakes on it.
 We have all seen the set up many times over.
+A group

-A group of people are trapped in some claustrophobic place, in this case a jumbo
+of people is trapped in some claustrophobic place, in this case, a jumbo jet.

-jet.
-Populate this place with people that not only represent a wide cross
+Populate this place with people that not only represent a wide cross section of

-section of standard cinema stereotypes and introduce the menace, poisonous
+standard cinema stereotypes and introduce the menace, poisonous snakes.
+The

-snakes.
-The reasons for the people being there as well as any rational for the
+reasons for the people being there as well as any rational for the snakes is

-snakes is almost a MacGuffin, an old Hitchcock term for something important to
+almost a MacGuffin, an old Hitchcock term for something important to the

-the characters but not the audience.
-We’re not watching this film for something
+characters but not the audience.
+We’re not watching this film for something that

-that makes sense, we want to see people get bitten by the snakes and the people
+makes sense, we want to see people get bitten by the snakes and the people whack

-whack the serpents with everything in sight.
-It doesn’t matter if it is a lonely
+the serpents with everything in sight.
+It doesn’t matter if it is a lonely house

-house with a monster or a summer camp and a serial killer all that matters is it
+with a monster or a summer camp and a serial killer all that matters is it is

-is fun to watch.
+fun to watch.
 Okay, I might as well examine some of the plot lines.
-After all
+After all,

 someone out there may care about what brought the reptiles and humans in